-The Advantest Group's CSR Policy pledges respect for our suppliers, places value on open communication with our suppliers, and emphasizes the maintenance of fair business relationships in accordance with relevant laws and regulations.
+The Advantest Group's CSR Policy pledges respect for our suppliers, places value on open communication with our suppliers, and maintains fair business relationships in accordance with relevant laws and regulations.
 We are also committed to sharing values and building collaborative relationships with our suppliers, toward our goal of achieving mutual growth.

-Moreover, for outstanding orders, in addition to checking the status at the end of each month to ensure that there are no acceptance inspection omissions, for orders where the acceptance inspection is taking a long time we report the reason for this and the expected completion date to the Audit and Supervisory Committee.
+Moreover, for outstanding orders, in addition to checking the status at the end of each month to ensure that there are no acceptance inspection omissions, for orders where the acceptance inspection is taking a long time we report the reason for this and the expected completion to the auditor.

 Implementation of questionnaire survey

-We carry out a business partner questionnaire on CSR annually, and every quarter we evaluate our business partners on QCD*.
+We carry out a business partner questionnaire annually on CSR, and every quarter we evaluate our business partners on QCD*.
 We feed the results back to the business partners to create a relationship where they can develop together with us.

-In order to fulfill our social responsibilities across our supply chain, including all of our business partners, we placed our “Advantest Procurement Policy” and “Advantest CSR Procurement Guidebook” on our website and we request that our business partners respect all related laws and social norms.
+In order to fulfill our social responsibilities across our supply chain, including all of our business partners, we placed our “Advantest Procurement Policy” and “Advantest Supply Chain CSR Promotion Guidebook” on our website and we are requesting that our business partners respect all related laws and social norms.

-So that we can monitor the current situation effectively, we carry out an annual questionnaire survey targeting the suppliers that play the most important role in our procurement operations.
-For fiscal 2015 we carried out the questionnaire in March 2016 and obtained answers from each company regarding their approach to human rights, labor problems, health and safety, environmental conservation, fair trade, and intellectual property protection.
-The return rate for completed questionnaires was 100%.
+So that we can understand the current status we carry out a questionnaire for our main business partners, representing 85% of our trade, once a year.
+For fiscal 2014 we carried out the questionnaire in March 2015 and gained answers from each company regarding their approach to human rights, labor problems, health and safety, environmental protection, fair trade, intellectual property protection and conflict minerals.
 We were able to confirm that each company had established an overall policy and Code of Conduct for societal responsibility.
-We will conduct another questionnaire in fiscal 2016 and confirm our business partners’ response to our purchasing policy.
+We will conduct another questionnaire in fiscal 2015 and confirm our business partners’ response to our purchasing policy.

 * QCD: abbreviation of Quality, Cost, Delivery